Reminious/CA_Project/readme.md

 * [ ] Pagination: need to apply to all tables.
 * [ ] Email interactions: to be added.

-> ReactJS and Spring Security: currently aborted.
+> ReactJS and Spring Security: currently aborted.👀️